Wizard: User Guide

 Introduction to ZOAPIIO Wizard

-Application Wizard is a super-fast and convenient way to build fully functional custom business applications for your ZOAPIIO Instance.
-The wizard takes as input a JSON file.
-There is also a convenient graphical editor to create it in case you do not want to use a text editor.
+Application Wizard is a super-fast and convenient way to build full-featured custom business applications on your ZOAPIIO platform.
+The input to the wizard is a JSON file, which can be created using any plain text editor.
+There is also a convenient graphical editor to create it in case you do not want to use a text editor or are not fully up to speed on the JSON file contents and its organization.

-The Wizard creates the underlying database and the server APIs to manage the data. comes bundled with a Visualization application that renders this Wizard generated application.
+The Wizard creates the underlying database and the server APIs to manage the data.
+The Visualization application, bundled with forms the Web front-end of your application.
+The UI is modern, responsive (Mobile compatible), configurable, intuitive, and consistent.

 - Let the wizard build and configure your entire application.